 It began when a Lamborghini and a Range Rover participating in the Diamond Hublot fundraising rally experienced an incident that sent the Lamborghini across the median.
 There, it barreled into a Toyota crossover going in the opposite direction.
 In the aftermath:

-While information on a final settlement in this case is not yet available, it provides an excellent example of how far-reaching and essential third party insurance is.
+This provides an excellent example of how far-reaching and essential third party insurance is.
 Among the costs in this case are:

 As these numbers show, this case involves tens of thousands of dollars in emergency medical transportation costs and scores of thousands more in actual medical care.
 Even without litigation, total costs are likely to approach one million dollars, at least.